J1aw/acpr.frameone.net/README.md

 Table: the database table to read from, accepted values are "replays" and "spectator-replays".
 User submitted replays are on the "replays" table and matches played on [twitch.tv/ggxxacpr](https://twitch.tv/ggxxacpr) are on the "spectator-replays" table.

 Date: if specified will return items from the declared date and previous.
-ISO8601 format.
+ISO8601 format, UTC.

 gameID: a hash used to prevent duplicate match uploads